NahushRana12/Astar-Algo/Readme.txt

  /* developed by Nahushkumar Nitinbhai Rana
     Including A* algorthim with 2 heristics and 2 Types of display Mode.*/

+Detail about problem is given in problem statement file.

 Requirement = Must have this both header file in include directory.
 	#include <cstdlib>
 	#include <bits/stdc++.h>